adafruit/Adafruit_Arduino_Boards/README.md

     drivers should be installed when a Flora board is connected to the computer.

 NOTE: Arduino IDE version 1.6.2 has a bug with supporting external cores and DOES NOT work with these files.
-Use Arduino 1.6.3, or an earlier version like 1.6.1.
+Use Arduino 1.6.3+, or an earlier version like 1.6.1.

+## Easy Install Scripts

+Three shell scripts exist in the root that can simplify the creation of modified Arduino IDEs with Adafruit's boards.
+The scripts are build_linux.sh, build_windows.sh, and build_macosx.h and they require bash, tar, zip, and unzip (so they should really be run on Linux or OSX, however they have only been tested on Linux).
+Each script takes two parameters, the first it the name of an input file that should be the Arduino IDE download for that platform, and the second is the output file.

+For example the IDE builds Adafruit publishes were built with commands like:

+./build_linux.sh arduino-1.6.4-linux32.tar.xz adafruit-arduino-1.6.4-linux32.tar.xz

+./build_linux.sh arduino-1.6.4-linux64.tar.xz adafruit-arduino-1.6.4-linux64.tar.xz

+./build_windows.sh arduino-1.6.4-windows.zip adafruit-arduino-1.6.4-windows.zip

+./build_macosx.sh arduino-1.6.4-macosx.zip adafruit-arduino-1.6.4-macosx.zip